middyjs/middy/README.md

 handler.use(asyncValidator())
 ```

-Thanks to this behaviour you can define middlewares using `async` functions:
+Thanks to this behavior you can define middlewares using `async` functions:

 ```javascript
 const asyncValidator = () => {